WT-26/Software-Requirements-Documentation/README.md

 2. Budget Constraints: The development is limited to open-source and free tools like Bootstrap/Tailwind CSS, Django, and PostgreSQL.
 Funding is not available for enterprise services, premium plugins, or commercial APIs.
 Options like premium alerting systems, powerful cloud services, or complex calendar integrations are thus not available.
 This could restrict performance improvements, scalability, and some user conveniences.

 3. User Base Access: The application only supports authenticated users from the university domain.
-Students, club directors and administrators are all included in this.
-Even if they participate in club activities, guest users, alumni, and outside collaborators are unable to use the portal.
+Students, club president and administrators are all included in this.
+Even if they participate in club activities, guest users, and outside collaborators are unable to use the portal.
 This restricts collaborations and community outreach that could improve club involvement.

 4. Internet Dependency: Since the program is web-based and hosted on-campus or on a cloud server, users need to have a steady and reliable internet connection.
 As a result, tasks like creating an event, submitting a budget, or editing a profile cannot be completed without an offline connection.
 This might be problematic in isolated locations or when there are network failures.